wiseleyb/solitr/README.md

 * Clicking the stock very fast can cause a double-click to trigger on the topmost card which then gets played instantly.
 * Random zIndex issue
+* Make sure we cannot interact with cards while they are :animated